Maker: Samuel Freeman

 revised by David Knight

-Low, David (1786–1859), university professor, was born on 25 November 1786, probably at Woodend, Berwickshire, the eldest son of Alexander Low, land agent, of Laws, Berwickshire, and his wife, Susan Anderson.
+Low, David (1786–1859), agricultural economist, was born on 25 November 1786, probably at Woodend, Berwickshire, the eldest son of Alexander Low, land agent, of Laws, Berwickshire, and his wife, Susan Anderson.
 He was educated at Perth Academy and the University of Edinburgh.
 He assisted his father on his farms, and soon showed special aptitude as a land agent and valuer.
 In 1817 he published ...

 revised by Sean Kelsey

 Monson, Sir John, second baronet (1599–1683), politician and financier of fen drainage, was born in St Sepulchre, London, the eldest son of Sir Thomas Monson, first baronet (1563/4–1641), of South Carlton in Lincolnshire, and his wife, Margaret (1569–1630), daughter of Sir Edmund Anderson...